-And although there's little evidence of it online, an extremely fresh-faced and spritely Mark Hamill made it to Australia to promote the film in October 1977, as seen in a rare interview filmed at the Sydney Opera House.
+And although there's little evidence of it online, an extremely fresh-faced and spritely Mark Hamill made it to Australia to promote the film in October 1977, as seen in a rare interview filmed at the Sydney Opera House by the Australian Broadcasting Corporation.
 Our favourite parts?
 Hamill talking about "robots being pulled up mountains on the backs of donkeys" and the interviewer enquiring if there are "men inside these robots, or are they all mechanically operated?"

 While in Melbourne on his Aussie promotional tour, Hamill also made an appearance on The Don Lane Show on 17 October, 1977.
 Although the clip isn’t currently available for public viewing, we’ve seen the footage and can offer the following report:

 • Host Don Lane raves about the film before a youthful and self-effacing Mark Hamill comes out to thoroughly charm the socks off the audience.

 • Hamill says Harrison Ford gets all the funny lines in the movie, whereas his character Luke Skywalker is a naive kid who gets to say things like, “Golly, they followed us!”

 • Hamill’s parents told him they hated science-fiction and only went to see Star Wars because he was in it.